Vessel Documentation Search at Vessel Documentation Online USCG

 You can perform a vessel documentation search at our website in an easy, safe way.
 Our website is SSL encrypted so all documentation information is secured from theft or hacking.
 The maritime documentation center has a database search that is designed to be a resource available for everyone.
 You just need to enter the HIN and the official number of the vessel you want to search and obtain its information right away.

 This vessel documentation search system provides users with the information available at the National Vessel Documentation Center in regards to the vessel they’re looking for.
 This is a great benefit for those who are interested in acquiring a used vessel in particular.
 Why is that?
-Because they can obtain valuable information about the legal ownership, mortgages, and lien claims pending from the unit they’re interested in buying.
+Because they can obtain valuable information from the unit they’re interested in buying.

 Things to Keep in Mind When Performing a Vessel Documentation Search